StanfordAHA/garnet/README.md

 - `test_line_buffer/test_line_buffer.py` should contain tests for the functional model.
 - `test_line_buffer/test_regression.py` should contain tests to verify the various implementations against each other, as well as against the functional model.

 For each of the files, you can organize/name functions and classes as it most makes sense for the module (keeping to pep8 standards).
-However, we suggest following the patterns in `cb` and `mem`.
+However, we suggest following the patterns in `cb` and `memory_core`.
 Keeping consistent interfaces and naming conventions will allow for automation and introspection down the road.

 ## Naming conventions
 We follow the following naming conventions: